timvieira/blog/content/psa-autodiff-efficiency.md

 inside-outside, are actually just instances of automatic differentiation (i.e., outside is just backprop on inside).
 This shouldn't be a surprise because these algorithms are used to compute gradients.
-Basically, if you know backprop and the inside algorithm, then you can derive the outside algorithm manually.
-I find it easier to understand the outside algorithm via its connection to backprop, then via
-[the usual presentation](https://www.cs.jhu.edu/~jason/465/iobasics.pdf).
+Basically, if you know backprop and the inside algorithm, then you can derive the outside algorithm by applying the backprop transform manually.
+I find it easier to understand the outside algorithm via its connection to backprop, then via [the usual presentation](https://www.cs.jhu.edu/~jason/465/iobasics.pdf).

 **Once you've grokked backprop, the world is your oyster!** You can backprop